 I made some sketches and shot a lot of footage of Krystal and Gwen holding positions they’d found through improvised dance, and I’m now working from these using the looped film technique described in my Kickstarter, whilst experimenting further with a range of materials and painting techniques.

 One of the most exciting things about this project is not knowing where a session’s going to lead – which I’m just beginning to understand, and to feel more relaxed about.
 Working with Krystal and Gwen was great.
 They brought an extraordinary inventiveness and energy to the process, discovering new ways to use the studio space, and creating some beautiful poses.
 I’ll be posting some of the resulting pictures online as they are completed.

 Here’s a drawing by my old friend Reg Eldridge – painter, cab driver and jazz aficionado – who’s just turned up his toes at the age of ninety-seven.
 The drawing was made as a student at St Martin’s, after the war.

 Reg decided to become a painter after seeing pictures by John Singer Sargent in the Tate Gallery in the mid-1930s, and went on to paint throughout his life, producing some beautiful work.
 I was lucky enough to be part of the life drawing groups he ran in Brixton and Putney in the 1990s, and his passion for observation, draftsmanship and working from the model had a big influence on the direction my work has taken since then.
-He gave me advice (some of which I agreed with) and a great deal of encouragement.
+He gave me advice (some of which I took) and a great deal of encouragement.
 More recently he gave me his easel.